tungstenfabric/docs/tungsten-fabric-cloud-native-user-guide/how-to-use-keystone-in-kubernetes.rst

 Both orchestrators use their native authentication processes by default.
-The ability for Kubernetes to use Keystone authentication in an environment using Juju was introduced in Contrail Networking Release 2011 and must be user-enabled.
+The ability for Kubernetes to use Keystone authentication in an environment using Juju was introduced in Tungsten Fabric Release 2011 and must be user-enabled.

 How to Enable Keystone Authentication in a Kubernetes Environment